Lincoln Filene Professor of Citizenship and Public Service and Associate Dean for Academic Affairs

 - Chair, external review committee, Duke University’s Kenan Institute of Ethics (2014)

 - Search committees: University of Maryland School of Public Policy (chair); Tufts Dean of Arts & Sciences; Tufts University Data Intensive Studies Center, Newhouse Professor of Civic Studies (co-chair), Department of Public Health and Community Medicine (co-chair), CIRCLE (several); Tufts University Provost; Tisch College Dean

-- Tenure or promotion reviews: Bowling Green University, Harvard University, Loyola University of Chicago, MIT, Mississippi State, Michigan State, University of Colorado, University of Kentucky, University of Massachusetts-Boston, University of Michigan, University of Mississippi, University of Texas, University of Wisconsin, etc.
+- Tenure or promotion reviews: Boston College, Bowling Green University, Harvard University, Loyola University of Chicago, MIT, Mississippi State, Michigan State, University of Colorado, University of Hartford, University of Kentucky, University of Massachusetts-Boston, University of Michigan, University of Mississippi, University of Texas, University of Wisconsin, etc.

 - Journal and university press peer reviews: frequent.